 Amatrol has helped correctional institutions in several states create the types of skills training programs that empower individuals to move beyond their past circumstances to build a better future.
-Using portable training systems with locally-installed multimedia curriculum, instructors using these programs teach incarcerated individuals the skills employers desperately need.
+Using suitcase trainers with secure cloud-based eLearning content, instructors using these programs teach incarcerated individuals the skills employers desperately need.

 To engage and reach learners with a variety of learning styles, Amatrol’s Corrections-Based Training program features a robust combination of learning methods to provide a worthwhile vocational training in prison experience that includes both comprehensive theoretical knowledge and practical, hands-on skills valuable throughout industry.
 Examples include: